mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ Job status retrieved"
    ```

    The job monitoring system now provides comprehensive visibility into update progress, including individual device status and overall campaign metrics.
-This enables proactive management of firmware deployments and rapid response to any issues that arise during the update process.
+This enables proactive management of firmware deployments and rapid response to any issues that arise during the update process, supporting the operational excellence pillar of the AWS Well-Architected Framework.

 9. **Set up CloudWatch Monitoring**: